kaiizeninc/backend-exercise/README.md

 You own and operate Greasy Wheel, a mediocre pizza delivery company.
 Greasy Wheel employs three drivers (Fry, Bender, and Leela), each of whom deliver pizzas via car to your customers.

-Each employee starts their day at your central pizza kitchen in downtown Chicago, and loads up their car with enough pizzas to make all of their deliveries for the day.
+Each employee starts their day at your central pizza kitchen in downtown Chicago and loads up their car with enough pizzas to make all of their deliveries for the day.
 Then, they visit each delivery location one after another.
 Then, they return to the pizza kitchen to drop off the remaining pizzas to use for deliveries the next day (it's a _very_ mediocre pizza company).

 ### Problem